poponealex/suprenam/README.md

 - Being given a list of files and folders, Suprenam begins by retrieving their [**inodes**](https://en.wikipedia.org/wiki/Inode).
 These unique numeric identifiers will serve as an invariant throughout the renaming process.
 - It creates a temporary text file associating each inode with its name.
 In case all items are siblings (i.e., have the same parent), the list is flat ; otherwise, a section is created for each parent.
 - To find out how to open this file, Suprenam will use the following heuristics:
-  - Retrieve the text editor that you have set as the default for opening TSV files.
-  - If there is none, or Suprenam doesn't know the associated command, check for the presence of the ones that it actually supports, starting with VS-Code.
-  - If this fails too, fall back to the default text editor of your operating system.
+  - If a command opening a text editor is defined by the environment variable [`SUPRENAM_EDITOR`](#setting-up-your-preferred-text-editor-if-needed), it will be used.
+  - Otherwise, Suprenam will parse the list defined in [`editor_commands.md`](/src/editor_commands.md) (which is sorted by decreasing popularity), and use the first one that works on your system.
-- Once the TSV file is opened, Suprenam waits for you to carry your modifications out.
+- Once the TSV file is opened, Suprenam waits for you to make the desired changes.
 - When the temporary file is closed, its content is parsed.
   - Suprenam ignores any change or deletion to non-inodes lines.
   - It  tolerates the deletion of one, several or even all of the inodes.